AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

  - The analysis reveals monthly sales fluctuating between $970K and $1.4M, with notable peaks in April 2024 ($1.31M, 26.5% growth vs. previous month) and January 2025.
-The lowest sales occurred in February 2024 ($973K, -17.7% growth) and February 2025 ($977K, -15% growth), indicating a consistent decline in sales during February, possibly due to a recurring seasonal trend or specific influencing factor.
+The lowest sales occurred in February 2024 ($973K, -17.7% growth) and February 2025 ($977K, -15% growth), indicating a consistent decline in sales during February, possibly due to a recurring seasonal trend or specific influencing factor that need, further analysis to understand.
 The trend shows seasonal patterns, with peaks in spring and early winter, and declines mid-year and late winter.